- Find a Trail

 - Get Involved

 The Hennepin Canal Parkway, administered by the Illinois Department of Natural Resources as a state park, follows an old towpath along a canal opened in 1907 and quickly abandoned due to competition from railroads.
 The canal was originally built to link the Illinois and Mississippi rivers.
-Most of the various locks and aqueducts necessary to span the 105-mile distance are still in place, and the entire canal is listed on the National Register of Historic Places.
+Most of the locks and aqueducts are still in place, and the entire canal is listed on the National Register of Historic Places.